ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 the server, making use of connection multiplexing such as HTTP Keep-Alives or SPDY.

-Truncation is also a concern -if a client always establishes a TLS connection, makes a request, receives a response, and then always attempts a gossip communication immediately following the first response - truncation will allow an attacker to block gossip reliably.
+Truncation is also a concern - if a client always establishes a TLS connection, makes a request, receives a response, and then always attempts a gossip communication immediately following the first response - truncation will allow an attacker to block gossip reliably.